A guide to Central Provident Fund (CPF) contributions in SG

 The Central Provident Fund (CPF) is the name for Singapore’s social security scheme.
 It covers health care, retirement and home ownership.

 The employee’s share of CPF contribution is deducted from their salary by the employer during the monthly payroll processing.
+Contributions payable are determined based on the employee’s actual monthly wages, age and residency status.
 The employer is then required to pay the employer’s and employee’s share of CPF contributions monthly for all employees (Singapore citizens and Singapore PRs) at the rates set out in the CPF Act.
-The contributions payable should be based on the employee’s actual wages earned for the month.

 How is the Central Provident Fund contribution calculated?

-For the purpose of CPF, wages are classified into 2 categories.
+For the purpose of CPF, wages are classified into two categories.

 Ordinary Wages